-New students seeking a BBCC degree or planning to enroll in math or English courses must take placement tests prior to meeting with an advisor and registering for classes unless they have previously fulfilled BBCC math and English requirements at another college or university.
+New students seeking a BBCC degree or planning to enroll in math or English courses must take placement tests or provide other approved placement information prior to meeting with an advisor and registering for classes unless they have previously fulfilled BBCC math and English requirements at another college or university.
 The fee is \$10.00 per test.
 Please see the BBCC Testing webpage for information on scheduling a testing time.
 Placement test scores are void after two years.
 Students living out of the area may take math and English placement tests at a local college.
-Scores should be sent directly to the BBCC Admissions/ Registration Office.
+Scores should be sent directly to the BBCC Admissions/Registration Office.
 For further information, prospective students may call the Testing Center at 509.793.2064.